nynasakina/-StyleCode-/README.md

 | Create New Users         | POST       |
 | Make Payment             | POST       |

-## Known Issues
-Cart is empty after page is refreshed.

 ## Future Works
 The following add-on features may be considered to be added in StyleCode app